singlemolecules/sojourner.org/_posts/2020-06-19-this-is-the-start.md

 tags: [professional]
 ---

 I created this site mean to communicate technical how-to and tips on single molecule data analysis.
-However, in this special hard time, I will start with my story.
+However, in this special hard time, please allow me to start with my story.

-In this Covid-19 pandemic, like everyone else, I am locked down at home in Vancouver Canada, even though I’ve located a research position in China.
-To be able to continue work on single molecule technologies; and get my bill paid.
+During this Covid-19 pandemic, like everyone else, I am locked down at home in Vancouver Canada, even though I’ve located a research position in China.
+To be able to continue work on single molecule technologies, and get my bill paid.
 I am doing freelancing data analysis work, with the help of my friend.

 If you have a need for single molecule data analysis, or you’ve met a problem during the process, I am here to help!